top of page

 SMALL PROJECT - BIG IMPACT CHALLENGE

-This design challenge invites designers, architects, and creative thinkers to propose small-scale projects that deliver meaningful impact.
+This design challenge invites designers, architects, engineers and creative thinkers to propose small-scale projects that deliver meaningful impact.
 The focus is on ideas that serve a charitable purpose, support humanitarian goals, or contribute to wildlife conservation.

 We are seeking thoughtful, practical, and buildable proposals that address real-world needs—particularly for individuals, communities, or ecosystems that are often overlooked or underserved.